Dry ice

-Dry ice sublimates at 194.7 K at Earth atmospheric pressure.
+Dry ice sublimes at 194.7 K at Earth atmospheric pressure.
 This extreme cold makes the solid dangerous to handle without protection from frostbite injury.
-While generally not very toxic, the outgassing from it can cause hypercapnia (abnormally elevated carbon dioxide levels in the blood) due to buildup in confined locations.
+While generally not very toxic, the outgassing from it can cause hypercapnia (abnormally elevated carbon dioxide levels in the blood) due to a buildup in confined locations.

 Properties

 Dry ice is the solid form of carbon dioxide (CO2), a molecule consisting of a single carbon atom bonded to two oxygen atoms.
 Dry ice is colorless, odorless, and non-flammable, and can lower the pH of a solution when dissolved in water, forming carbonic acid (H2CO3).